 Guangzhou also was known as Canton as part of Pearl River Delta served as a major terminus of the maritime Silk Road, major port and transportation hub into the mainland China.
 It is the third largest Chinese city in China, behind Beijing and Shanghai with an estimated population of 13 million people in 2014 and become one of the most populous metropolitan city.

 Arriving at Hong Kong airport, the fastest and convenient way to get there is taking a coach bus.
 Coach services are available at Coach Station of Terminal 2 and the buses or MPVs will take me through Shenzhen Bay for custom checking before boarding the mainland bus into Guangzhou.
 Tickets can be purchased at the airport terminal and the journey takes approximately 2 hours, depending on traffic condition.

-Once I reach my Airbnb apartment in the evening, I had been given a warm welcome by my host, Tanya Lu.
-We had a short chat that night to discuss on my travel itinerary to prepare myself on my next 3 days tour.
+Once reaching my Airbnb apartment in the evening, I had been given a warm welcome by my host, Tanya Lu.
+We had a short chat that night to discuss on my travel itinerary to prepare myself on my next 3 days tour (See post on Airbnb).

 The first visit of the day was the iconic Canton Tower (广州塔), known as Guangzhou Tower.
 The tower is located in Haizhu District at the south bank of the Pearl River.
 It is the tallest TV tower in China and the fifth tallest freestanding structure in the world.
 From the top, visitors can enjoy a birds-eye view of Guangzhou.